ncase/covid-19/words/words.md

 Three notes:

-1. This *reduces* total cases!
-Lots of folks think "Flatten The Curve" spread outs cases without reducing the total.
+1. This *reduces* total cases! **Even if you don't get R < 1, reducing R still saves lives, by reducing the 'overshoot' above herd immunity.** Lots of folks think "Flatten The Curve" spreads out cases without reducing the total.
 This is impossible in *any* Epidemiology 101 model.
 But because the news reported "80%+ will be infected" as inevitable, folks thought total cases will be the same no matter what. *Sigh.*

-2. Due to the extra interventions, current cases (pink curve) peaks *before* herd immunity is reached.
-And in fact, total cases doesn't overshoot, but *goes to* herd immunity – the UK's plan!
+2. Due to the extra interventions, current cases peak *before* herd immunity is reached.
+In fact, in this simulation, total cases only overshoots *a tiny bit* above herd immunity – the UK's plan!
 At that point, R < 1, you can let go of all other interventions, and COVID-19 stays contained!
 Well, except for one problem...

 3. You still run out of ICUs.
 For several months. (and remember, we *already* tripled ICUs for these simulations)

 That was the other finding of the March 16 Imperial College report, which convinced the UK to abandon its original plan.
 Any attempt at **mitigation** (reduce R, but R > 1) will fail.
 The only way out is **suppression** (reduce R so that R < 1).

+// TODO: pic difference

 That is, don't merely "flatten" the curve, *crush* the curve.
 For example, with a...